 | Description | A short description telling the LLM what to extract and in what format (1-2 sentences max) | The total course fee amount in INR.
 Must be a positive number. |

 Once all fields are configured, click Add tool.
-The tool will be attached to your agent and can be referenced by the tool name you specified (e.g., emi_calculation).
+The tool will be attached to your agent and can be referenced by the tool name you specified (e.g.,emi_calculation).

 Static vs Dynamic Values

-Understanding the difference is key to configuring tools correctly:
+Understanding the difference is key to configuring tools correctly:| Type | Description | Example |

 | Static | Values that remain the same for every call | Authorization: Bearer abc123, Content-Type: application/json |